Convert RTF to JSON

 \f0\fs24 Hello World!

-\par This is sample text.
+\par This is a sample document.

 }